-We recognize that icons and images are associated with ideology and support the removal of statues, icons, and images that are associated with denial of the humanity of Blacks.
+We recognize that icons and images are associated with ideology, and we support the removal of statues, icons, and images that are associated with denial of the humanity of Black people.

-We also call for solidarity in helping to bring reparations to persons of African descent around the world; addressing the sociopolitical issues that disrupt their mental and physical well-being; conducting research on the promotion of mental wellness of this underserved population; and engaging in corrective actions that help restore African peoples psychologically, politically, and economically.
+We call for solidarity in bringing reparations to persons of African descent around the world: addressing the sociopolitical issues that disrupt their mental and physical well-being; conducting research on the promotion of mental wellness of this underserved population; and engaging in corrective actions that help restore African peoples psychologically, politically, and economically.